 A history of Amazon Prime Day

-Prime Day first occured back in 2015 as an event to mark the website's 20th anniversary.
+Prime Day first occurred back in 2015 as an event to mark the website's 20th anniversary.
 Since then, it has become an annual summer sale event that has gotten a little bigger each year.
 In its first year, it was a one-day sale that offered a mix of discounts, though some of the most high-demand products didn't feature.

 In more recent years, Amazon has used the sale to offer a ton of deals on its own hardware — usually the best prices of the year — while also serving up hundreds of thousands of deals across all manner of categories, brands, and products.

 For the last couple of Prime Day events, we've also seen the timeframe stretch out.
 In 2018, it went from a one-day sale to a 36-hour event for the first time.
-Amazon and its shoppers clearly enjoyed the extra time as in 2019 it expanded even further to 48 hours, though that event was marred by a couple of horus of downtime at the beginning of the event due to excessive demand.
+Amazon and its shoppers clearly enjoyed the extra time as in 2019 it expanded even further to 48 hours, though that event was marred by a couple of hours of downtime at the beginning of the event due to excessive demand.

 Is everything that's discounted on Prime Day worth buying?